lanl/FEHM/docs/getting-started/fehmpytest-info/testing.md

 ## Options

-In addition to mode settings, the following options are available.
+The following options are available with fehmpytests.
 Option flags should occur on command line before the executable path and name.

     ``python fehmpytests.py [-h] [-a | -d | -f | -s] [-l] [-v {0,1,2,3}] [--clean] exe [testcase]``